Must Die!: Career

 Bate's stage name is inspired by the title of the film John Tucker Must Die, stating that "I thought that naming myself after something terrible would be a good laugh".

 Bates began releasing music under his current alias in 2012.
 That year, he released a remix of "The Drop" by Bro Safari.
 In 2013, he released a remix of Candyland's "Get Wild".
 Bates also produced several tracks on Dim Mak Records, including the extended play "Water Temple".
-He made his first release on the label Never Say Day Records with the extended play "Fever Dream", proceeding to release tracks less frequently.
-Bates first collaborated with American dubstep producer Zomboy on the track "Survivors", as part of Zomboy's LP "The Outbreak".
+He made his first release on the label Never Say Die Records with the extended play "Fever Dream", proceeding to release tracks less frequently.
+Bates first collaborated with English dubstep producer Zomboy on the track "Survivors", as part of Zomboy's LP "The Outbreak".

-In September 2014, Bates released his first album, "Death & Magic", on Skrillex's label Owsla.
+In September 2014, Bates released his first album, Death & Magic, on Skrillex's label Owsla.
 The opening track, "Gem Shards", is described by Mixmag as containing "giant builds, mammoth drops and piercing noises so sharp that they'll draw blood".
 Bates described the album as "equal parts moody and bright", saying he "wanted to weave between two vast extremes of musicality in order to show a full spectrum of diversity".
 A remix compilation for "Death & Magic" was released in 2015, including remixes from Ape Drums and Snails.
 Bates collaborated with English musician Boyinaband as part of a challenge to create an album within a day, resulting in the album "Common Drop".
 Bates also collaborated with Skrillex on the track "VIPs", and proceeded to produce a remix of the track in 2018.

 Bates continued to release music through Never Say Die Records throughout later years.
 Bates released the 4-track EP "Forever Digital" in September 2017, featuring a more futuristic style of dubstep, and described as "filled with thunderous percussion and explosive synths".
-He also appeared in the label compilation "Hype Future II".
+He also appeared in the label compilation "Hyper Future II".
 This was followed by a remix of Slander and Saymyname's "I Can't Escape", released through Insomniac.